Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 30. AI safety is governance of incentives, not just policies.

 A safe AI is one governed by incentives aligned with human values.
-This requires a focus on truthfulness and auditability.
-For applications requiring the highest level of trust, we can help you explore blockchain technology to create an immutable record of your AI’s decisions.
+This requires a focus on truthfulness and auditability — logged decisions, traceable sources and clear approval points, the same principles we build into every production agent.

 Human Rights and High Performance Can Be Allies